100 Stories

 What Day?

-• By bus: there is a bus route to the Outlets as well if you don’t have a car.
-It takes approximately 45 minutes one way from the city and runs fairly regularly.
+• By bus: There are multiple bus routes to THE OUTLETS as well if you don’t have a car, departing from Hiroshima Station, Hatchobori (in front of the Hands store), and Nishi-Hiroshima Station.
+It takes approximately 45 minutes one way depending on the departure point and runs fairly regularly.

-1) Shopping: As the name implies, the Outlets are first and foremost a place to go shopping either for yourself or a significant other.
-There is a decent selection of jewelry, clothing, shoes, both western and Japanese brands are available.
-There are also entire cars that are available for sale.
-So, if you are the son or daughter or a rich entrepreneur, please do consider buying one of the various cars on site!
-Personally, such luxuries are beyond me, but I did indulge myself in some much needed heat-tech (a form of clothing used to insulate one from the frigid winter temperatures) from Columbia SportsWear located in the Outlets.
-There are a variety of outdoor wear shops for those looking to prepare for a journey or hiking, something I very much enjoy.
+1) Shopping: As the name implies, THE OUTLETS are first and foremost a place to go shopping either for yourself or a significant other.
+There is a decent selection of jewelry, clothing, shoes, both western and Japanese brands available.
+There are also new cars that for sale, so if you are the son or daughter of a rich entrepreneur, please do consider buying one of the various automobiles on site!
+Personally, such luxuries are beyond me, but I did indulge myself in some much-needed heat-tech (a form of clothing used to insulate one from the frigid winter temperatures) from Columbia Sportswear.
+There is a variety of outdoor apparel shops for those looking to prepare for a journey or a hike, something I very much enjoy.

 Beyond desperately searching for heat-tech for myself, I also was keen on finding a suitable Christmas gift for my girlfriend.
-I initially thought jewelry would be a good option.
-So I headed over to one of the jewelry vendors.
-However, after careful inspection, I realized picking jewelry for a girl with particular tastes is no easy feat, but I had a feeling chocolate would be a sure fire way to win her heart over.
-With my goal in mind, I noticed from the shop’s catalog available at the Outlets that there was a Godiva store nearby.
+I initially thought jewelry would be a good option, so I headed over to one of the jewelry vendors.
+However, after careful inspection, I realized picking jewelry for a girl with particular tastes is no easy feat, but I had a feeling chocolate would be a surefire way to win over her heart.
+With my goal in mind, I noticed from the shop catalog given by THE OUTLETS that there was a Godiva store nearby.
 In due haste, I set forth to Godiva where I purchased some of the finest confectionaries.
-For any holiday or personal celebration, however, the Outlets will almost certainly have something that’s suitable for anyone.
+For any holiday or personal celebration, however, THE OUTLETS will almost certainly have something that’s suitable for anyone.

-2) Food & Beverages: There’s a large selection of cuisines and cafes available in the Outlets.
-Whether you’re looking to try some spicy Korean bibimbap, a bowl of Japanese ramen, or an American hamburger, they have nearly everything at the Outlets!
+2) Food & Beverages: There’s a large selection of cuisine available on the indoor first floor.
+Whether you’re looking to try some spicy Korean bibimbap, a bowl of Japanese ramen, or an American hamburger, they have nearly everything at THE OUTLETS!

-3) Entertainment: For entertainment there is the Capcom arcade and a movie theatre.
-While I was at the Outlets, I spent the majority of my time at the Capcom arcade trying to win a stuffed animal from one of the claw machines.
-I suppose the ability to win something from one of these machines is something of an inherited gift, because no amount of money I possessed seemed enough to win that small stuffed Charmander Pokémon.
+3) Entertainment: For entertainment there is the GiGO arcade and a movie theatre.
+While I was at there, I spent the majority of my time at the arcade trying to win a stuffed animal from one of the claw machines.
+I suppose the ability to win something from one of these machines is something of an inherited gift, because no amount of money I possessed seemed enough to win that small stuffed Charmander Poké Doll.
 Until next time!

-At Capcom you will also find a variety of games that are great for groups.
-My friends and I tried the puck hockey game for just ¥100, which was quite entertaining.
+You will also find a variety of games that are great for groups.
+My friends and I tried the air hockey game for just ¥100, which was quite entertaining.
 Afterwards, we tried some of the racing games, which allow you to race against your friends.

 Expenses